elasthink/include-web-assets/README.md

 # web-assets-includer
-Include scripts and css files in the document head.
+Include Scripts and CSS files in the document head.